httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 ## Server Controls

-Because this specification allows "reasonable assurances" to be established by the content of a well-known URI, servers SHOULD take suitable measures to assure that its content remains under their control.
+This specification requires that a server send both an Alternative Service advertisement and host content in a well-known location to send HTTP requests over TLS.
+Servers SHOULD take suitable measures to assure that the content of the well-known resource remains under their control.
 Likewise, because the Alt-Svc header field is used to describe policies across an entire origin, servers SHOULD NOT permit user content to set or modify the value of this header.

 --- back